AdamWongCH/analytics-thinking/4-Regression/README.md

 ## The Core Idea

-Regression models the relationship between variables.
+Regression models relationships between variables.

-Example:
+For example:

-How does the number of logins affect student performance?
+> How does the number of logins affect student performance?

+It helps us understand how changes in one variable are associated with changes in another.

+---

+## Scenario

+You are given student engagement data and performance scores.

+Your task is to:

+* understand how engagement relates to performance
+* build a simple predictive model

 ---